Oxore/tetris-csfml/README.md

 ## Tetris CSFML

-This is unfinished tetris project written in pure C with CSFML-2.3-2 library.
+This is unfinished tetris project written in pure C with CSFML library.
 It is under development.
-Obvious, it depends on csfml.
+Obvious, it depends on csfml, but nothing more.

-To compile and run the source code under __nix__ just enter following commands:
+__Compilation__
 ```
-./bld
-./main
+make all
 ```
+File named "tetris" is the final binary.
+Run it.
 Hit *Return* to start game.

 __TODO:__